simphony/docs/docs/source/utils.md

 There are different possible levels of log available, and they can be set via `--log-level <ERROR|WARNING|INFO|DEBUG>`.
 The default value is `INFO`.

-### Pico installs
+### pico installs
+_Usage:_
+- `pico install <path/to/ontology_yml_file.yml>`
-_Usage:_ `pico install <path/to/ontology.yml>|city|cuba`
+- `pico install <path/to/ontology_yml_file1.yml> <path/to/ontology_yml_file2.yml> ...`
+- `pico install city foaf emmo dcat2` (the installation of these specific well-known ontologies is available via this shortcut)

 _Behaviour:_
-- The ontology file is parsed, and the entities mapped to python objects.
+- The ontology file is parsed, and the entities mapped to Python objects.
-- The python classes can be imported via their namespace `from osp.core.namespaces import namespace`
+- The Python objects can be imported via their namespace `from osp.core.namespaces import namespace`.

 _Example:_
 ```console